clegggrant/CS-157A-Project/README.txt

-				Bank Management System Setup
+﻿				Bank Management System Setup
-1. Makes sure you have Java 8 or newer installed
+1. Make sure you have Java 8 or newer installed.

 2. You will need to have Oracle 11g installed.
 You can do so from this link.